-Psycho prophylaxis implies the antenatal psychological preparations of the parents, chiefly the mother aimed to minimize, if not eliminate, labor pain.
-Mother-crafting is a key feature of psycho-prophylaxis wherein the mother is educated about the process of pregnancy and labor progression.
+Psycho prophylaxis implies the parents’ antenatal psychological preparations, intended to minimize, if not eliminate, labor pains.
+Mother-crafting is a key feature of psycho-prophylaxis, where the mother is educated about the process of pregnancy and labor progression.

-Also, the partner is co-educated which acts as immense emotional assistance to the mother.
-The mother is also taught relaxation exercises and an encouraging environment is promoted throughout pregnancy.
+Also, the partner is co-educated, which provides emotional assistance to the mother.
+The mother is also taught relaxation exercises, and an encouraging environment is promoted throughout pregnancy.

-This method endows benefits, such as enhanced bearing-down efforts, minimal pain during childbirth, and a reduced need for pain management by pharmacotherapy and early ambulation post-partum.
+This method provides benefits, such as enhanced bearing-down efforts, minimal pain during childbirth, reduced need for pain management by pharmacotherapy, and early ambulation post-partum.
 It also includes hypnosis, biofeedback, energy yoga, and music therapy.

 Intradermal saline injections

-In this technique, a 25G needle is used to administer 0.1 – 0.15 ml injections of sterile water by the intracutaneous route.
-It can be administered at either point 1, the Posterior Superior Iliac Spine or point 2 that is 1cm medial and 1 – 2 cm inferior.
-There is sharp burning pain for 20 – 30 seconds followed by pain relief after 2 minutes which lasts for 45 minutes to 3 hours.
+In this technique, a 25G needle is used to administer 0.1 – 0.15 ml injections of sterile water intracutaneously.
+It can be administered at either point 1, the posterior superior iliac spine, or point 2, 1 cm medial and 1 – 2 cm inferior.
+There is sharp burning pain for 20 – 30 seconds, followed by pain relief after 2 minutes, which lasts for 45 minutes to 3 hours.
 There are no side effects.

 Sedatives or analgesics

-The selection of an appropriate analgesic agent is crucial to prevent neonatal asphyxia.
-The progression of labor has been arbitrarily divided into early and late phases in order to standardize the choice of analgesic agent.
+Selecting an appropriate analgesic agent is crucial for preventing neonatal asphyxia.
+The progression of labor has been divided arbitrarily, into early and late phases, to standardize the choice of analgesic agent.

 The early phase is when the cervical dilatation is up to 8 cm in primigravida and up to 6 cm in multipara mothers, while the late phase is when the cervical dilatation goes beyond the early phase and up to delivery.
-While sedatives and analgesics are used in the early phase, inhalation agents are preferred in the late phase of labor.
+While sedatives and analgesics are used in the early phase, inhalation agents are preferred in the late phase.

 - Opioid narcotics such as Pethidine, Fentanyl, and Promethazine:

-Pethidine has a strong sedative but weak analgesic effect and thus has been used in the first stage of labor with regular and uncontrolled pain and discomfort.
-It is administered as an IM injection at a dose of 1.5 mg/kg and repeated with the waning of the effects.
+Pethidine has a strong sedative, but weak analgesic, effect.
+Thus, it has been used in the first stage of labor with regular and uncontrolled pain and discomfort.
+It is administered as an IM injection at a dose of 1.5 mg/kg and repeated as the effects wane.

-The common side effects include nausea, vomiting and delayed gastric emptying.
+Common side effects include nausea, vomiting, and delayed gastric emptying.
 It also crosses the blood placental barrier to cause depression in the newborn.

-Fentanyl has a similar profile as pethidine but has limited side effects and rarely affects the baby.
+Fentanyl’s similar profile is similar to pethidine, but it has limited side effects and rarely affects the baby.
 However, the drug needs frequent dosing to achieve efficacy.

-If the mother is in the active phase of labor and the depressive effects of opioids must be reversed, the administration of naloxone o.4 mg/kg is recommended, while in babies born with opioid depression, the administration of naloxone at a dose of 10 µg/kg is indicated for resuscitation.
+If the mother is in the active phase of labor and the depressive effects of opioids must be reversed, naloxone o.4 mg/kg is recommended.
+In babies born with opioid depression, naloxone at a dose of 10 µg/kg is indicated for resuscitation.

 - Benzodiazepines – Diazepam

-The combination is thought to potentiate opioids and hence efficacy at lower non-toxic doses.
+The combination is thought to potentiate opioids, making them effective at lower, non-toxic doses.

-There are various factors that moderate the dose of sedatives like fetal maturity, parity of the mother, and the level of pain threshold for the mother.
-At times, there can be certain complications related to this therapy.
-Nausea and vomiting, delayed emptying of the stomach, respiratory depression of the fetus and neonatal hypotonia are the known complications.
-However, these can be effectively managed with the use of Naloxone (Opioid antagonist), Flumazenil (Benzodiazepine antagonist), Ranitidine (Antacid for gastric symptoms) or use of combination therapy.
+There are various factors that moderate the dose of sedatives, such as fetal maturity, maternal parity, and the mother’s pain threshold.
+At times, there can be certain complications related to this therapy; known complications include nausea and vomiting, delayed stomach emptying, respiratory depression of the fetus, and neonatal hypotonia.
+However, these can be managed effectively with Naloxone (Opioid antagonist), Flumazenil (Benzodiazepine antagonist), Ranitidine (Antacid for gastric symptoms) or use of combination therapy.

-Entonox i.e. 50% nitrous oxide and 50% oxygen is the commonly used inhalation agent.
-It can be self-administered by the mother by slow and deep inhalation which is advised before contractions.
+Entonox, i.e. 50% nitrous oxide and 50% oxygen, is a commonly used inhalation agent.
+It can be self-administered by the mother by slow and deep inhalation, which is advised before contractions.
 Inhalation is stopped as soon as contractions are induced.

 Patient-controlled analgesia (PCA)

-Novel continuous infusion pumps have been developed with the capability to receive patient input and deliver medication on demand.
+Novel continuous infusion pumps have been developed, which can receive patient input and deliver medication on demand.
 It is a technique wherein the patient herself can administer the drug and can also control the dose.

 The agents used here are meperidine, pethidine, and fentanyl.
 The mother herself can administer the drugs intravenously using a pump.
 There can be a continuous or intermittent infusion.
-This method is beneficial as it helps in achieving higher maternal satisfaction and, at the same time, there is no need for the administration of higher doses of narcotics.
+This method is beneficial since it helps achieve higher maternal satisfaction and, at the same time, eliminates the need for higher-dose narcotics.

-There are less unwanted effects such as motor block, hypotension, a reduction in the demands on the staff on the labor floor and, finally, it gives many parturients a feeling of empowerment.
+There are also fewer unwanted effects, such as motor block, hypotension, and demands on the staff.
+It gives many parturients a feeling of empowerment.

 Transcutaneous electrical nerve stimulation (TENS)

-In this method, electrodes are placed over the region of the spinal cord supplying the uterus i.e. T10 to L1 and S2 to S4.
-The flow and amount of current are adjusted according to the severity of pain and threshold.
-The current that flows helps in limiting, as well as ceasing, the neurotransmitter release via synapses.
-This is a non-invasive procedure which helps in the reduction of the dependence on opioid analgesics.
+In this method, electrodes are placed over the region of the spinal cord supplying the uterus i.e., T10 to L1 and S2 to S4.
+The flow and amount of current are adjusted according to pain severity and threshold.
+The current that flows helps in limiting, as well as ceasing, neurotransmitter release via synapses.
+This is a non-invasive procedure which helps reduce dependence on opioid analgesics.
 Also, there are no associated systemic side effects.

 - Lumbar epidular analgesia